-- 2. A will typically provides that the balance of estate property remaining after any specific gifts have been made and any liabilities satisfied is to be distributed to the residuary beneficiaries based on fractional or percentage interests.
-The executor is empowered under the Trustees Act to appropriate the property comprising the residue in order to satisfy this distribution. - 3.
-Where the executor of a deceased estate transfers property that forms part of the residuary estate to a beneficiary who is entitled to a fraction or percentage of that residuary estate, nominal duty will be charged on the transfer of any dutiable property provided that the value of the dutiable property transferred is not greater than the value of that person's entitlement to the residuary property. - 4.
-Where the executor transfers property to a residuary beneficiary, and the value of any dutiable property transferred is greater than the value of that person's entitlement, then in addition to nominal duty, duty at the applicable rate will be charged on the amount by which the value of the dutiable property exceeds their entitlement. - 5.
-Where the parties agree that the gross assets of the estate should be distributed, subject to the assumption of the estate liabilities by the beneficiaries, such liabilities will form consideration.
-To the extent that the liabilities are in respect of dutiable property, duty at the applicable rate will be charged.
+- A will typically provides that the balance of estate property remaining after any specific gifts have been made and any liabilities have been satisfied is to be distributed to the residuary beneficiaries based on fractional or percentage interests.
+The executor is empowered under the Trustees Act to carry out this distribution. - 3.
+Where the executor of a deceased estate transfers property that forms part of the residuary estate to a beneficiary who is entitled to a fraction or percentage of that residuary estate, nominal duty will be charged on the transfer of any dutiable property provided that the value of the dutiable property transferred is not greater than the value of that person's entitlement. - 4.
+Where the executor transfers property to a residuary beneficiary and the value of dutiable property transferred is greater than the value of that person's entitlement, nominal duty will be charged on the value of the entitlement and duty at the applicable rate will be charged on the amount by which the value of dutiable property exceeds that person's entitlement. - 5.
+Where the parties agree for the gross assets of the estate to be distributed subject to the beneficiaries assuming the estate's liabilities, those liabilities will form consideration.
+Duty will be charged at the applicable rate on the liabilities in respect of dutiable property.

-A deceased estate comprises dutiable and non-dutiable property having a gross value of \$3,000,000.
+A deceased estate comprises dutiable and non-dutiable property with a gross value of \$3,000,000.
 The estate has liabilities amounting to \$600,000.

-The deceased's will contains specific gifts of various items of property, which have a total value of \$1,500,000.
+The deceased person's will contains specific gifts of various items of property with a total value of \$1,500,000.
 The balance of the estate comprises a home unit valued at \$600,000, and cash and shares worth \$900,000.
 The executor satisfies the liabilities from the cash and shares.

-The will provides that the residue of the estate, after satisfying all liabilities, is to be distributed equally to the deceased's three children, i.e. to the value of \$300,000 each.
-The executor transfers a one third share in the home unit to each of the children and also distributes the remaining cash and shares equally.
+The will provides that, after satisfying all liabilities, the residue of the estate is to be distributed equally to the deceased person's three children.
+The executor transfers a one third share in the home unit to each of the children and distributes the remaining cash and shares equally.

-The transfer of the home unit to the children is a transfer of dutiable property in accordance with the will, and accordingly, is chargeable with nominal duty of \$20.
+As the transfer of the home unit to the children is a transfer of dutiable property in accordance with the will, the transfer is chargeable with nominal duty of \$20.

-As in example 3, however the children agree that a half share each in the home unit is to be transferred to two of them, with the third child to receive all of the cash and shares.
+The same situation occurs as in example 3, however the children agree that a half share each in the home unit is to be transferred to two of them and the third child is to receive the remaining cash and shares.

-The transfer of the home unit to the two children is still chargeable with nominal duty of \$20.
+The transfer of the home unit to the two children is chargeable with nominal duty of \$20.

-The provision in the will that the residuary property be transferred equally to the deceased's three children does not require that each child must receive a one third share in each and every asset.
+The provision in the will that the residuary property be transferred equally to the deceased person's three children does not require that each child must receive a one third share in each and every asset.
 Where an executor appropriates property in such circumstances, the transfer of dutiable property will be regarded as being in accordance with the will.

-As in example 3, however the executor does not pay out the estate liabilities amounting to \$600,000.
-Rather, each child assumes one third of these liabilities along with the distribution of the assets.
+The same situation occurs as in example 3, however, rather than the executor paying out the estate's liabilities of \$600,000, each child assumes one third of the liabilities along with the distribution of the assets.
 The result may vary depending on the basis for the debt.